EduardoZepeda/coffee-bytes-hugo/content/posts/graphql-y-django-con-graphene/index.en.md

 ---
-title: "Graphql and django with graphene"
+aliases:
+- /en/graphql-and-django-with-graphene/
+title: How To Create a Graphql API In Django Rapidly Using Graphene
 date: "2021-10-26"
 categories:
 - "django"

 coverImage: "images/GraphqlGrapheneDjango.jpg"
 coverImageCredits: "Credits to https://www.pexels.com/@frank-cone-140140/"
-description: "How to implement graphql queries and mutations in a django project, using the models and its ORM using graphene?
-I explain you here."
+description: I explain how to implement in minutes a GraphQL API and how to perform queries and mutations in a Django project, using the Graphene library from your Django models.
 keywords:
 - django
 - python